List of Subjects

 Although not a requirement, a sound knowledge of Physics at MQF level 3 (or equivalent) is an asset.

 Biology is the study of life.
 The subject explores the diversity of animals, plants, and microorganisms, enabling students to understand evolution and the complex interactions between organisms and their environment.
-Biology is essential forcareers in medicine, healthcare, forensics, psychology, and sports science.
-It also offers students the knowledge to form ethical views on global issues related to environmental sustainability.
+Biology is essential for careers in medicine, healthcare, forensics, psychology, and sports science.
+It also provides students with the knowledge to form ethical views on global issues related to environmental sustainability.

 Advanced Level